mbeiter/util/BUILD.md

 - Update the project start page with a link to the new documentation, and make sure that the link works
 - Check if the site looks okay on GitHub pages

-### Push the bits to Maven central:
+### Promote the bits from the staging area to Maven Central

-    mvn deploy -P release

-Or (for automated builds on a single-user machine):

-    mvn deploy -P release -Dgpg.passphrase=keyPassphrase

-Then go to the [Sonatype staging repo](https://oss.sonatype.org/) and promote the build.
+Go to the [Sonatype staging repo](https://oss.sonatype.org/) and promote the build.

 ### Commit release version change to git and tag